-In natural languages, there are two distinct uses of or : the inclusive and the exclusive.
-According to the inclusive usage, A or B means A or B or both', whereas according to the exclusive usage, the meaning is A or B, but not both.
-We shall introduce a special sign, \lor , for the inclusive connective.
+In natural languages, there are two distinct uses of "or": the inclusive and the exclusive.
+According to the inclusive usage, A or B means "either A, or B, or both".
+In contrast, according to the exclusive usage, the meaning is "either A or B, but not both".
+To represent the inclusive connective, we will introduce a special symbol, \lor .

-Definition 1.4.
+Definition 1.2.3.
 (A disjunction)

-A disjunction is a proposition formed by combining two propositions (called disjuncts) with the word or. $A \lor B$ is false when and only when both A and B are false. $A \lor B$ called a disjunction, with the disjuncts A and B. The truth table of $A \lor B$ is as follows :
+A disjunction is a proposition formed by combining two propositions (called disjuncts) using the word or. $A \lor B$ is false if and only if both A and B are false. $A \lor B$ called a disjunction, with the disjuncts A and B. The truth table of $A \lor B$ is as follows: